Your first SKSE plugin in C++

 If you plan on creating a new project of your own from this template, you can

-drop-down to quickly create a new GitHub repository
+use the Use a new template drop-down to quickly create a new GitHub repository

 using this template as a starting point.